Organizational matters: Preperation and first steps in Germany

 - Is my health insurance valid in Germany?

-You need certification of valid health insurance for your enrolment at the HNU and for your resident permit.
+You need certification of valid health insurance for your enrolment at the HNU and for your residence permit.

 If you are going abroad to a third country for one semester and then returning to Germany, you should deactivate your German health insurance in the meantime.